 Emergency services in Turkey

-Turkey has a public ambulance service, which can be contacted by dialling 112.
-However, operators may not be able to understand English.
+Turkey has a public ambulance service, which can be contacted by dialling 112, but operators may not be able to understand English.

-Some hospitals in the major cities offer private ambulance services which can be accessed directly.
+Some hospitals in the major cities offer private ambulance services which can be accessed directly through them.
 These are often better equipped and have faster response times than public ambulances.